Oghosamekhin-js/Banner-changer/README.md

 **Banner Changer** is an interactive web application that allows users to dynamically update a full-width banner using a form.
 The banner showcases a description of **Jollof Rice** (a beloved West African dish) and includes:
 - A background that can be changed
 - Texts that can be switched
-- Images that can be switched
+- Background image that can be changed as well

 This project is built using **HTML, CSS, and JavaScript**, demonstrating the power of DOM manipulation.